zhangxin511/platform-api-docs/profile/documents.rst

    is a final state.
 -  **Canceled** - An administrator has manually marked the request as no longer needed.
 This is a final state.
+**Document Request RequestPurposes**

+-  A list of purposes tied the document request.

 Update document request